dartmouth-cs52-16x/16X-git-map/README.md

-# DALI GITivity #
+# CS52 Collaborative Coding and Class Page #

 Today you'll be learning the ins and outs of an essential concept used in software design and development — version control.
 We'll be using git and github (the site you're at now!) to learn how manage multiple people working on the same document at the same time — all while having the ability to backup and revert your work.
 If this is all new to you, don't worry!
 We'll start from the beginning and build from there.

 ## Overview

-*  In your groups, each person will use git to clone a version of your team's git repository.
+*  In your groups, each person will use git to clone this repository.
-*  Then you'll edit some markdown (very simple code) in the README.md file.
+*  Then you'll edit some basic html to add yourself to the site.
-*  Then you'll commit and merge your changes of the page with your teammates and push your changes to the git repo.
+*  Then you'll commit and merge your changes of the page and push your changes to the git repo.

 This mostly assumes that you are using a recent version of OS X, so your mileage may vary.

 ## Goals at a Glance
-Depending on your role, this is what you will accomplish by the end of this guide!
+Here's what we're going to do!

-#### Basic: Everybody!
+#### Basic git
-1. Clone your repository
+1. Clone this repo
+1. Create a `branch`
 1. Make some edits
-  - Modify `README.md` by adding your name
+  - Modify `index.html`
   - Put a picture of yourself in your repo
+  - add a location to the map
-1. `add` this file to source control
+1. `add` a file to source control
 1. `commit` your changes
-1. `pull`
+1. `pull` master
+1. create a `branch`
 1. if you need to resolve conflicts
   - fix the conflicts
   - add the fixed files as you did previously
   - `commit`
 1. `push`

-#### Advanced: For those who know some git already.
+#### Branches
 1. `pull` master
 1. Create a `branch`
 1. Make some edits